-The Ring of Kerry is one of the most scenic drives I have ever done.
-It’s only 111 miles, but to do it justice, I recommend a few days to explore it.
-When we visited, we stayed for two days but didn’t have time to see everything we wanted.
-I hope to make it back to Kerry soon, it’s a beautiful part of Ireland with so much to offer.
+The Ring of Kerry is hands down one of the most stunning road trips I’ve ever taken.
+It’s just 111 miles long, but trust me, you’ll want to take your time with it.
+When we went, we stayed for two days, but even then, we couldn’t see everything we wanted to.
+I’m itching to go back to Kerry soon; it’s such a gorgeous part of Ireland with tons to offer.

-You won’t find many of the typical chain hotels in Kerry.
-That’s not a bad thing, but it makes it harder to choose accommodations.
-Together with my fellow travel bloggers, I have compiled a list of the best places to stay along the Ring of Kerry to help you plan your trip.
+You won’t find your typical chain hotels in Kerry, which is actually pretty cool, but it can be a bit tricky to decide on your accommodations.
+That’s where we come in!
+My fellow travel bloggers and I have put together a list of the absolute best places to stay along the Ring of Kerry to help you plan your trip.